craigcurtin/DataStuff/README.md

 # Database Framework project
-Here is the gouge on the markdown tags to improve this document:  [PyCharm Markdown Reference](https://www.jetbrains.com/help/pycharm/markdown.html)
+Here is the gouge on the markdown tags to improve this README:  [PyCharm Markdown Reference](https://www.jetbrains.com/help/pycharm/markdown.html)
 <br>
 <br>
 This is a sample Python module for performing database access.
 Currently, it is tied to MS-SQL since that appears to be the Database of choice.
 There are also some implicit expectations that Pandas/DFs and SQLite will be used for either out of database transformation or some local optimizations.